Dr. Niclas Rautenberg

 - Rautenberg, Niclas.
 2024.
 ‘Ta-Nehisi Coates’s Between the World and Me: A Phenomenology of Racialized Conflict’.
 Journal of the American Philosophical Association 10 (1): 168–84. https://doi.org/10.1017/apa.2022.41.

 - Rautenberg, Niclas.
 2023.
 ‘Making Room for the Solution: A Critical and Applied Phenomenology of Conflict Space’.
-International Journal of Philosophical Studies, 31:3, 424-449. https://doi.org/10.1080/09672559.2023.2264724 (shortlisted for the Robert Papazian Essay Prize 2023).
+International Journal of Philosophical Studies 31 (3): 424-449. https://doi.org/10.1080/09672559.2023.2264724 (shortlisted for the Robert Papazian Essay Prize 2023).

-- 2022.
-‘Review: Andreea Smaranda Aldea, David Carr, Sara Heinämaa (eds.): Phenomenology as Critique: Why Method Matters’ (co-authored with Matthew Burch and Diego Martínez-Zarazúa).
+- Burch, Matthews, Niclas Rautenberg, and Diego Martínez-Zarazúa.
+2022.
+‘Review: Andreea Smaranda Aldea, David Carr, Sara Heinämaa (eds.): Phenomenology as Critique: Why Method Matters’.
 Phenomenological Reviews. https://reviews.ophen.org/2022/09/05/phenomenology-as-critique-why-method-matters-review/.